 Additionally, Teacher Appreciation Rates (higher than spring) are being offerd during the peak summer season, from May 27-September 3, for preschool, daycare, kindergarten – college teachers and support staff in the U.S. and Canada.
-Some blackout dates may apply and all teachers and school support staff must show proof of employment upon check-in.
+Special rates for First Responders (lower than what’s shown above) are being offered during the same time period, with substantial savings.
+Some blackout dates may apply and all teachers, school support staff and active first responders must show proof of employment upon check-in.

 Why Disney?
 Why Now?

 Walt Disney World Resort, comprising four huge theme parks plus two great waterparks, has some amazing festivals going on nearly all year long to complement the rides and shows.
 At Epcot, perhaps the most edutaining of the parks, they include the Epcot International Festival of the Arts — great with older kids and grandparents; the gorgeous Epcot International Flower & Garden Festival where we saw “pizza” growing in the kids garden (tomatoes, basil, mushrooms and wheat); the foodie favorite Epcot International Food & Wine Festival; and the delightful Epcot International Festival of the Holidays, where a variety of cultures show off their holiday spirit and decor.